Dr Jim MacPherson

 Senior Lecturer in History - Programme Leader for MLitt British Studies - Postgraduate Research Co-Ordinator

-I am a social and cultural historian of modern Britain and my research focuses in particular on migration, empire, the Highlands and sport.
+I am a collaborative cultural historian of modern Britain and my research focuses in particular on migration, empire, the Highlands and sport.

 I arrived at UHI's Centre for History in 2011, following academic posts at University College Dublin, the University of Bristol, Leeds Trinity and All Saints College and the University of Sunderland.
-I completed my PhD at Birkbeck College, University of London in 2004 (supervised by Professor Joanna Bourke), where I researched women’s contribution to debate about Irish identity through print and associational culture at the beginning of the twentieth century.
+I completed my PhD at Birkbeck College, University of London in 2004 (supervised by Professor Joanna Bourke), where I researched women’s contribution to debate about Irish identity at the beginning of the twentieth century through print and associational culture

 I'm increasingly interested in the modern history of the Highlands and I work closely with heritage bodies and local communities through our research network, The Hub for the Study of British Identities and through supervising collaborative postgraduate research studentships with Historic Environment Scotland and High Life Highland.

 I have recently completed a major research project on Irish female associational culture in the diaspora, which focuses on women’s membership of the Orange Order in Scotland, England and Canada.
 Women and the Orange Order was published as a book by Manchester University press in 2016.